-I’ve been vegan for the past 14 years, and people often tell me I look young for my age.
+I’ve been vegan for the past 14 years, and people consistently tell me I look young for my age.
 But is my vegan diet what’s kept me looking young?
-Or do I just have a “baby face”?
-I decided to research whether vegans usually age slower or faster than meat-eaters.
+Or is it a coincidence?
+Lately I’ve been researching that question a lot.
 Here’s what I found.

 Vegans likely age slower than meat-eaters on average.
 Studies show people eating more vegetables get fewer wrinkles.
 Antioxidants from plant foods also reduce the oxidation and inflammation behind aging.
 However, vegans eating a diet high in refined carbs may not experience anti-aging benefits.